lucymonie/tdd-practice/pair-coding/README.md

 It has the following methods
 - `co.scan()` to add an item to the basket and the price of the item to the subtotal
+- `co.remove()` to remove an item from the basket and the price from the subtotal
 - `co.discount()` to apply the appropriate discounts to discounted items
 - `co.total()` to return the total after any discounts have been applied